Skip to content

 Liquipedia confirms that Higanbana throws an energy projectile that blooms on the first target hit, immobilizes them for 2 seconds, and spreads the immobilize effect to nearby enemies.
 A second bloom triggers if the original target stays within range, dealing the immobilize damage again.
 It’s one of the few marksman ultimates that functions as group crowd control, which is what changes how teams pick around Hanabi in draft.

-When we tried her in matches where the enemy grouped at objectives, Higanbana hit three or more enemies in 11 of 22 games.
+When the enemy groups at objectives, Higanbana can catch three or more heroes in a single cast.
 Use it before your team commits to a fight, not after, since the immobilize is what creates the opening.

 #Skill-Up Order